Bureau of Counterterrorism: History

 In early 2016, the Obama administration announced an overhaul in the bureau's programs in response to the growing threat of the Islamic State of Iraq and the Levant.
-Among the changes planned is the reorganization of the bureau into the Bureau of Counterterrorism and Countering Violent Extremism.
+Among the changes planned was the reorganization of the bureau into the Bureau of Counterterrorism and Countering Violent Extremism.
+As of September 2025, the bureau moved under the purview of the under secretary of state for arms control and international security.